Frequently Asked Questions

 What is the cost?

 As a non-profit organisation, the Delta Society relies heavily on sponsorships, community support and donations from participating facilities to make this service available.
 We ask facilities that wish to participate in the Delta Therapy Dogs program to donate $600 per year for each Therapy Dog team visiting your facility.
+Please note this donation will increase as of the 1st January 2018 to $700 per team/per year.
 This donation is in no way related to the services of the volunteer, who receives no remuneration for their participation.
 All donations are fully tax deductible and used specifically for the ongoing support and expansion of the Delta Therapy Dogs program.

 Can I get my dog trained to become a Delta Therapy Dog?